harshabose/gradient_decent/README.md

 ```

 ### Secant Method Scaling
 - **Fact 1:**  As the gradient descent progresses, there comes a point where the step taken eventually overshoots the optimal value (assuming a large enough step is provided).
-In such cases, most algorithms use back-tracking to reduce the step size to find the next best point to find the next best value which reduces the objective function $f$.
+In such cases, most algorithms use back-tracking to reduce the step size to find the next best point which reduces the objective function $f$.

 - **Fact 2:**  When Fact 1 is met, there exists another point (let's call this the mirror point) in the direction of the current gradient that is equal to the current optimal value.